blueCat11/kotlinbyexample.github.io/examples/03_special_classes/04_Object.md

 5. Access the instance (initialization), calling fun

-You can have also **object declaration**: is not an expression, and cannot be used in a variable assignment, must be used directly:
+You can also have an **object declaration**: it's not an expression, and cannot be used in a variable assignment, but must be used directly:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">